Lady of Thorns: Many Happy Returns

 Happy twentieth birthday to me.

-Posted on July 27, 2017, in Belaurient Publishing, Lady of Thorns and tagged fantasy romance, Lady of Thorns, mage, magic, mf romance, Nicola M. Cameron, two thrones.
+Posted on July 27, 2017, in Belaurient Press, Lady of Thorns and tagged fantasy romance, Lady of Thorns, mage, magic, mf romance, Nicola M. Cameron, two thrones.
 Bookmark the permalink.
 Comments Off on Lady of Thorns: Many Happy Returns.